luiz-simples/keyp/README.md

 > **Documentação**: [ARCHITECTURE.md](ARCHITECTURE.md) | [TESTS.md](TESTS.md)

 **Keyp** is a high-performance, Redis-compatible key-value server implemented in Go with LMDB as the persistence backend.
+Supports string operations and list data structures with Redis-compatible commands.
 Designed with zero-allocation principles and optimized for production workloads while serving as an educational project for advanced Go patterns and architecture design.

 ## 🎯 Project Goals